locize/locizify/README.md

         // cleanup for keys
         cleanIndent: true, // removes indent, eg. if a p tag spans multiple lines
-        ignoreCleanIndentFor: ["PRE", "CODE"], // ignores cleaning up of indent for those tags needing that extra spaceing
+        ignoreCleanIndentFor: ['PRE', 'CODE'], // ignores cleaning up of indent for those tags needing that extra spaceing
         cleanWhitespace: true, // removes surrounding whitespace from key

         namespace: false, // set another name - default namespace will be translation
         namespaceFromPath: false, // set true will use namepace based on window.location.pathname
-        ns: ["common"] // -> only set if accessing more then one namepace
+        ns: ['common'] // -> only set if accessing more then one namepace

         // + all options available in i18next
       });